glenhayoge/glenhayoge/README.md

-##  Web App Developer(Python & JavaScript).
+##  Web App Developer (Python/JavaScript).
 Hi, I’m Glen.
-I am a Software Developer from Papua New Guinea 🇵🇬.
+I am a Web/App Developer from Papua New Guinea 🇵🇬.

-I work at <a href="http://dzagoo.com">Dzagoo</a> as a Web/App Developer.
-For more information about me, check out <a href="https://glenh.me">glenh.me</a>.
+I play with techs at <a href="http://dzagoo.com">Dzagoo</a> as a Web/App Developer.
+For more information about me, check out my personal blog at <a href="https://glenh.me">glenh.me</a>.

-## Key Skills
+## Key Skills & Strenghts
 Frontend:
 * HTML
 * CSS